 For the sickest patients, we have an inadequate supply of ICU beds, a severely limited number of ventilators, and little the government or local officials can do to increase the ventilator numbers in time.
 Capacity models show that, should 10% of infected patients need hospitalized (note that China’s hospitalization rates were 15%; Italy’s were 50%), all our hospital beds would be full by May 10 and we would have run out of ventilators before that.

 But, if we can find a way to stay below a certain threshold, we can keep the healthcare system from going over the edge.
 This is why every avoided transmission and prevented case has enormous impact.
 To do this, we must take aggressive measures.
 Now.

 Can’t Increase Supply?
 Reduce Demand!

 In this tension of supply and demand, it is vital we dramatically reduce demand and do it as quickly as possible.
-A powerful visual of supply and demand for the UK is shown here.

 To avoid the worst case scenarios means finding where the surge will come from and intervening so there’s no need for an ICU bed or ventilator.
 It means reducing demand and for as many people as possible who, absent any intervention, would otherwise be the ones to need those resources.

 We don’t know who will become infected by COVID-19, but we do know that certain people, if that happens, are vulnerable to serious complications.
 People with serious complications from COVID-19 need ICUs and ventilators and die at much higher rates.
 These are the people we’re talking about.

 We also know from early studies on China’s experience, which had an overall death rate of 1%, that death rates were 6% for people with cancer, high blood pressure and chronic respiratory disease, 7% for people with diabetes, and 10% for people with heart disease.
 They also saw a steep gradient with age; the death rate for people aged 80+ was 15%.